 top of page

-Opportunities for solitude is one of four defining wilderness characteristics identified in the 1964 Wilderness Act.
-Federal managers have established a solitude monitoring protocol in the Teton, Gros Ventre, Bridger, and Jedediah Smith Wilderness areas.
-This protocol gathers travel encounter data essential for creating a baseline to assess visitor trends and guide managemen.
 The Solitude Monitoring program, a partnership between the Wyoming Wilderness Association, federal agencies, and community members, trains local volunteers on this citizen science project.
-These volunteers collect data adhering to the Forest Service’s National Minimum Protocol for Monitoring Opportunities for Solitude.
-This effort not only ensures consistent, high-quality data but also cultivates a stewardship ethos among community members.
-To learn how you can contribute to this vital initiative, please see the resources below.
+These volunteers then collect data adhering to the Forest Service’s National Minimum Protocol for Monitoring Opportunities for Solitude.
+This effort not only ensures consistent, high-quality data, it also cultivates a stewardship ethos among community members.

 Topo Design 1 (white).png